 Note: I currently do not have capacity for mentoring but may be able to offer a consultation.

-I offer mentoring to Autistic children and adults.
-This is based on a collaboration between us rather than any predetermined goals.
+My mentoring with Autistic children and adults is based on a collaboration between us rather than any predetermined goals.
 My main focus is to build safe connections with mentees and (if they want) explore what being Autistic means for them.
-Newly identified Autistic people (or those who are questioning if they are) may benefit from sessions to discuss this.
+Newly identified Autistic people (or those exploring this) may benefit from sessions to discuss this.

 Many of the individuals I support have endured significant trauma from settings such as school and subsequently experienced Autistic burnout.
-This usually stems from years of masking their authentic ways of being.
-As a result, they can struggle to trust people outside of their family circle, becoming extremely isolated.
+This usually stems from years of masking their authentic ways of being in order to stay safe.
 Thus, having an Autistic mentor may be helpful as there is often strong rapport when interacting with people who share the same neurotype.

 I have a case studies page here, some of which is based on my mentoring with individuals.